Anjana Vasan

-Anjana Vasan (born 31 January 1987) is an Indian-born actress based in the United Kingdom.
+Anjana Vasan (/ˈɑːndʒənə/ /ˈvɑːsən/ AHN-juhna VAH-suhn; born 31 January 1987) is an Indian-origin Singaporean actress based in the United Kingdom.
 For her stage work, Vasan has won a Laurence Olivier Award.
 On television, she stars in the Channel 4 sitcom We Are Lady Parts (2021–2024), for which she was nominated for a British Academy Television Award.
 Her films include Wicked Little Letters (2023).

 Early life and education

 Vasan was born in Madras (now known as Chennai), India to a Tamil Hindu family and moved to Singapore when she was four years old.
 She took theatre studies at the National University of Singapore before relocating to the United Kingdom, where she graduated in 2012 with a Master of Arts in Acting from the Royal Welsh College of Music & Drama.